reykjavik-university/2014-T-514-VEFT/Week11/NodeJsUnitTest.md

 ```
 Days til XMAS:40

-  #testForChristmasJs
+  #test
     daysTillChristmasTest
-      ✓ Should return 40 days on the 14th of November 2014
+      ✓ Should return 40 on the day 14th of november 2014
+    checkIfNegative
+      ✓ Should return true if the number is not negative

-  1 passing
+  2 passing
 ```

 Congratulations you just passed your first test!
 This is not recommended for TDD but good job!